-How to Convert a Fluorescent Light Fixture from Magnetic Ballast and T12 Lamps to Electronic Ballast and T8 Lamps: Electronic Ballast, Replacement Lamps, Lamp Sockets, Fluorescent Light Color Options, Procedure to Convert the Light Fixture Ballast and Lamps.
+Converting a Fluorescent Light Fixture from a Ballast with T12 Lamps or T8 Lamps to Energy Efficient Lighting, Light Color Options, Procedure to Convert the Light Fixture Ballast and Lamps.© By: Dave Rongey

 Electrical Question: My workplace has light fixtures that are presently have four 4 foot T12’s with 2 magnetic ballasts.

 - How do I properly convert a fluorescent light fixture with magnetic ballasts to single electronic ballast for four T8 lamps?

 - We had some of these done this way by a vendor several years ago and haven’t experienced any problems using the existing T12 bulb sockets to be used with the new T8 lamps.

 This electrical wiring question came from: Glenn, a Handyman in Illinois.

 Additional Comments: Great Resource.